skilion/sports-stats/README.md

 ## TODOs

-- add teams points spread in the data duel
+- add teams points spread in the data duel table
-- tests